WELCOME TO WITNI

 We believe in a rewarding environment on work-sites nationwide for everyone, regardless of gender.

-Through advocacy, we promote women around the country pursuing jobs that are a reflection of the things they love and want to learn in construction or any industry.
+Through advocacy, we promote women around Ireland pursuing jobs that are a reflection of the things they love and want to learn in the manual trades.

 Unifying a desire to learn and a forward thinking attitude with the active encouragement of industry leaders, we know that together we can improve the capacity of the industry in Ireland to fulfill its economic requirements in the coming years of industry growth.